FACTION BRIEF

 Archive Types

+There is no central leadership.
 The Preservationists operate as a network of independent archives connected by shared protocols and mutual aid agreements.
+Each archive type carries its own operational profile and its own moral weight.

 Haven Archives